How many diapers will my baby go through?

 - There is blood in her diaper.

 - She has diarrhea or starts having many more bowel movements than normal, especially if they are watery and/or explosive).
-In newborns, it can be hard to judge whether it’s the stool is actually diarrhea.
+In newborns, it can be hard to judge whether the stool is actually diarrhea.

 More information from the CPS: